Police

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-Australia has a consulate in Ljubljana, headed by an Honorary Consul.
-It provides limited consular and passport services.
+Australia has a consulate in Ljubljana headed by an Honorary Consul.
+The office provides some consular assistance but can't issue emergency passports or perform notarial acts.

 1000 Ljubljana, Slovenia